gunjanjn-16/machine-learning/README.md

 # machine-learning
-this machine learning project is on k means clustering.K-means clustering is a popular unsupervised machine learning algorithm used to partition a dataset into  𝑘 k clusters.
+This machine learning project is on k means clustering.K-means clustering is a popular unsupervised machine learning algorithm used to partition a dataset into  𝑘 k clusters.
 Here, we will apply it to group customers based on their purchase history for a retail store.
+Explanation of the Code:
+Data Preparation: We created a sample dataset with customer purchase history.

+Feature Selection: Selected Annual Income (k$) and Spending Score (1-100) as the features for clustering.

+Normalization: Used StandardScaler to normalize the features.

+K-means Clustering: Applied K-means clustering with 3 clusters.

+Evaluation: Evaluated the clustering using inertia and silhouette score.

+Visualization: Visualized the clusters using a scatter plot.